humanbydefinition/textmode.filters.js/CONTRIBUTING.md

 ---

-## Filter Ideas Looking for Contributors
+## Filter ideas looking for contributors

 Here are some filters we'd love to see contributed: